 Pro: Use Your Favorite Software

-While you were in college, you probably found a design program or kit that you absolutely loved and got into a great design routine that worked for you.
-As a freelancer, you can use your own kit and set your work rhythm so that you get the best flow possible while designing, rather than fitting in with a company’s software and hours.
+While you were in college, you probably found a design program or kit that you loved and got into a great design routine that worked for you.
+Having a freelancing career, you can use your kit and set your work rhythm so that you get the best flow possible while designing, rather than fitting in with a company’s software and hours.

 The software programming and web development industries are exploding and there is a higher demand for skilled programmers than ever before.
 As a freelance programmer, you could find yourself building websites and apps, debugging existing software, or designing internal management systems from the ground up.